google-research/turkish-morphology/README.md

 ## Requirements

-To build and run the morphological analyzer install [Bazel version 5.0.0][9], [Python 3.9][10].
+To build and run the morphological analyzer install [Bazel version 5.0.0][9] and [Python 3.9][10].
 All other intrinsic dependencies will be imported, built and taken care of by Bazel according to the [WORKSPACE][2] setup throughout the first invocation of the morphological analyzer runtime.
 If you are installing